 Includes, but is not limited to, contemporary Christian music, classical, a little jazz, 80's music, and strangely, music from the 50's and 60's!

 I pretty much like any candy made of milk chocolate (Kisses, M&Ms, Hershey's chocolate bars...)
+I don't really care for dark chocolate, but I'll eat it if there's no milk chocolate around!
 I also love Tootsie Rolls, caramels, peppermint, and peanut or pecan brittle.
 My all-time favorite cookies are Oreos!
 I also love Fig Newtons.
-My favorite nuts are almonds, pecans, and walnuts, and any candy or cookie that includes those nuts is just "icing on the cake" to me!
+My favorite nuts are almonds, pecans, and walnuts.
+Any candy or cookie that includes those nuts is just "icing on the cake" to me!

 I am so thankful to be able to stay home with my children and homeschool them.
 When I'm not at home, I am working part-time with my local county health department as a WIC Breastfeeding Peer Counselor.
 I have taken the courses and trained to obtain my CLC license (Certified Lactation Counselor).
 I feel so blessed to be available to other moms who want to breastfeed their babies but who are faced with obstacles, real and perceived.
-Sometimes a mom just needs to know that she's doing it "right", or that her baby is getting her milk, or that she can legally breastfeed in public in the United States of America, or maybe just hear from a fellow mom that she's doing great!
+Sometimes a mom just needs to know that she's doing it "right", or that her baby is actually getting her milk, or that she is legally protected to breastfeed in public in the United States of America (can you believe we have to have a law?!), or maybe just hear from a fellow mom that she's doing great!

 Thank you for reading my Profile.
 I hope it gave you a sense of my likes and interests.
 If there is anything else you'd like to know, feel free to ask me.
 If there's any other information you think I should list here in the About Me section, let me know!

-@cfroggie aka Cynthia Frank for NTG ♥ Think "Love" Notecard Swap ♥ ending Feb 1, 2013 - unable to contact swapper to request rating as she used the "Block" feature after her disappointment in receiving (two) updated 1's to 3's from me (3/26/13)
+@cfroggie aka Cynthia Frank for NTG ♥ Think "Love" Notecard Swap ♥ ending Feb 1, 2013 - unable to contact swapper to request rating as she used the "Block" feature after her disappointment in receiving two 3's from me (updated from 1's)

-@purplcircles aka Stephanie Thompson for Notecard #24 - Ended 10/8/11.
+@purplcircles aka Stephanie Thompson for Notecard #24 ending Oct.
+8, 2011.
 PMd her on 10/31 asking if she'd recv'd; She replied 11/1 saying she recv'd but was behind on ratings & should have it that night; Left a Comment and another PM on 12/15 reminding her again.

 @Whiskey aka Kay Anders for 48 hours to sign up and send a naked postcard in a